sallamy2580/script-solana-nft/README.md

 The program retrieves all mint addresses associated with a Candy Cane V1 ID, it then adds all owners to a set and prints the length of the set.

-This program uses https://ssc-dao.genesysgo.net (line 8), you can speed up the process by using your own endpoint
+This program uses https://ssc-dao.genesysgo.net (line 8), you can speed up the process by using your own endpoint.

 ## Installing